HosseinMohammadii/AI-Final_project_NLP_Bayes_TextClassfication/README.md

 for discover problems please read "Definition.pdf" and "Report.pdf"

-all codes working just tiny differnces in one part.
+all codes work just tiny differnces in one part.